awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 If you want to use the AWS CLI to start and terminate sessions that connect you to your managed instances, you must first install the Session Manager plugin on your local machine\.
 The plugin can be installed on supported versions of Microsoft Windows, macOS, Linux, and Ubuntu Server\.

 **Current Session Manager Plugin Version**
 The plugin is updated occasionally with enhanced functionality\.
-The current version is **1\.0\.37\.0**\.
+The current version is **1\.1\.17\.0**\.

 To see if you have the latest version, run the following command in the AWS CLI:

 **Note**
-The command returns results only in the plugin is located in the default installation directory for your operating system type\.
+The command returns results only if the plugin is located in the default installation directory for your operating system type\.
 You can also check the version in the contents of the `VERSION` file in the directory where you have installed the plugin\.

 ```
 session-manager-plugin --version